Last updated on July 12th, 2022 at 01:35 pm

 Your potential visitor is not reading a book and walking the halls of the library looking for your best-seller, so show them some kindness and place your keyword in the first sentence (tell them again why they are there), get to your point in the first three sentences, and close with your keyword phrase to remind them why they stopped by.

 Because your post is what your title told them it would be… right?

 For more on keywords see:

-4. You refuse to learn how search and social media work, and refuse to apply those principles.
+4. You refuse to learn how search and social media work and refuse to apply those principles.

 I wish I had a dime for every entrepreneur who thought they had the most amazing idea or story to tell and trusted that just putting it on the Internet would change their lives forever.
-On the Internet there isn’t such a thing as street traffic or window shoppers randomly passing by your amazing article because you “pushed it live.”
+On the Internet, there isn’t such a thing as street traffic or window shoppers randomly passing by your amazing article because you “pushed it live.”

 Running a website requires real work and you must promote your work every single day–both online and offline.

-You must discover where your visitor hangs out online and engage with them there in a supportive way and encourage them to come visit your blog to get more (where there is hopefully more) of wonderful you.
+You must discover where your visitor hangs out online and engage with them there in a supportive way and encourage them to come to visit your blog to get more (where there is hopefully more) of wonderful you.

 This may mean being on Facebook.
 Or Twitter.
 Pinterest.
 Get over it.